 Most Americans might guess that Amsterdam was the first country to legalize marijuana.
 Unfortunately, Amsterdam isn’t a country, it’s a city in The Netherlands where cannabis is not legal but smoking and selling cannabis is tolerated.
 Turns out the first country in the world where marijuana became completely legal – from production to distribution – is the country of Uruguay.
 With one of the highest literacy rates in the world at 98.5%, the country of Uruguay was the first to legalize cannabis completely.
 The next country to go down that path was Canada.

 The Canadian weed industry was one of the first of its kind with huge Canadian growers measuring their output by the ton.
 Similar to the United States, cannabis was not legal in Canada until only a few years ago.
 Up until that point, cannabis was still being grown and sold in numerous provinces like British Columbia.
 The first investment opportunity for cannabis was the large Canadian marijuana growers.
 (We’ll be talking about some of them shortly.)
-As for Cananda’s neighbor to the south, black market cannabis came across a huge competitive threat – legal recreational cannabis.
+As for Canada’s neighbor to the south, black market cannabis came across a huge competitive threat – legal recreational cannabis.

 Marijuana in ‘Murica

 We’ve smoked weed at members-only cannabis clubs in the European Union and bought more Mexican brick weed than you can shake a Thai stick at, but for our money, it doesn’t get any better than smoking some black market Alaskan Thunderfuck in remote areas of Alaska.
-Some of the best marijuana on this planet hasn’t made it’s way to any commercial dispensaries yet.
+Some of the best marijuana on this planet hasn’t made its way to any commercial dispensaries yet.
 If you’re an OG, you’ll know that the best marijuana was grown in Californian grow rooms, in Colorado closets, in grow operations throughout the Pacific Northwest.

 There may be some big commercial marijuana growers in the United States, but the truth is, they still haven’t been able to bring out the strains we all grew up on.
 In America, weed was big before it became legal.
-In fact, the State of California is isn’t getting the demand they though because a good chunk of the market is still being serviced by black market growers.
+In fact, the State of California isn’t getting the demand they thought because a good chunk of the market is still being serviced by black-market growers.
 Not many Wall Street Analysts will understand why some people might continue to buy weed on the black market.
 It’s just one of the many idiosyncrasies you’ll observe in the fragmented American cannabis market where each state is its own oyster.

 How Many States is Cannabis Legal In?